patriziotufarolo/patriziotufarolo.github.io/_posts/2020-03-27-presenting-misp-containers.markdown

 It has been a long time since my last post.

-I would like to present you a project I made in the last few days, during this COVID-19 pandemia that is threatening the entire world.
+I would like to present you a project I made in the last few days, during this COVID-19 pandemic that is threatening the entire world.

 Here we are!
 The easiest way to deploy the last version of **MISP**, leveraging the power of containers!